oddlama/vane/documentation/content/vane-admin/convenience_commands.md

 Several commands were introduced for your convenience.
 If not noted otherwise, these commands are only available to ops and players in the `admin` permission group.

-`/gm` or `/gamemode`: Quickly toggle between creative and survial mode.
+`/gm` or `/gamemode`: Quickly toggle between creative and survival mode.

 `/slimechunk`: Tells you whether you are standing in a slimechunk.